-Thank you for purchasing the Nemesis Delay ADT.
-This powerful stereo delay pedal features a full range of meticulously crafted sounds ranging from vintage analog, tape, and slapback delay to contemporary multi-tap, pitch-shifted, and reverse effects.
-With an intuitive and simple control set, the Nemesis can work in a wide variety of musical settings, and the powerful MIDI and Neuro App control options (iOS/Android/Mac/PC) provide access to a vast array of additional tonal possibilities.
+Thank you for purchasing the Nemesis Delay.
+This powerful stereo delay pedal features a collection of meticulously crafted sounds ranging from analog, tape, and slapback to multi-tap, filtered, pitch-shifted, bit-crushed experimental effects charting new sonic territory.
+With an intuitive and simple control set, the Nemesis can work in a wide variety of musical settings, and the powerful MIDI and Neuro App control options (iOS/Android) provide access to a vast array of additional tonal possibilities.

 The Nemesis is housed in a durable, extruded aluminum housing, packing rack mount power and flexibility into a compact, easy-to-use stompbox.
-New features to the Nemesis ADT include an Analog Dry Thru (ADT) signal path, 3 new delay engines featured in effect selector on the face of the pedal, and 100 hand-picked user presets (top 8 accessible without MIDI or Neuro) to kickstart your playing and creating journey.

-The Quick Start card included with this pedal will help you with the basics.
-For more in-depth information about the Nemesis Delay ADT, move on to the following sections of this document.
+The Quick Start guide will help you with the basics.
+For more in-depth information about the Nemesis Delay, move on to the following sections starting with Connections.
+Enjoy!